tailscale/terraform-provider-tailscale/docs/index.md

 - `oauth_client_id` (String) The OAuth application's ID when using OAuth client credentials.
 Can be set via the OAUTH_CLIENT_ID environment variable.
 Both 'oauth_client_id' and 'oauth_client_secret' must be set.
 Conflicts with 'api_key'.
 - `oauth_client_secret` (String, Sensitive) The OAuth application's secret when using OAuth client credentials.
 Can be set via the OAUTH_CLIENT_SECRET environment variable.
 Both 'oauth_client_id' and 'oauth_client_secret' must be set.
 Conflicts with 'api_key'.
 - `scopes` (List of String) The OAuth 2.0 scopes to request when for the access token generated using the supplied OAuth client credentials.
 See https://tailscale.com/kb/1215/oauth-clients/#scopes for avialable scopes.
 Only valid when both 'oauth_client_id' and 'oauth_client_secret' are set.
-- `tailnet` (String) The Tailnet to perform actions in.
+- `tailnet` (String) The organization name of the Tailnet in which to perform actions.
 Can be set via the TAILSCALE_TAILNET environment variable.